 Use a standard size loaf tin.
 If veering off-course with a different shaped tin, keep in mind you may need to bake for a little more or less based on the size of your vessel.
 This isn’t a problem – just keep an eye on it.

 Add grated cheese overtop before baking for an insanely tasty cheesy crust, that also keeps the seeds in place.
 Delicious and functional✌️.

 Once cooked, let cool to room temperature, place in a food-safe container and refrigerate for up to 5 days.
 You can slice into wedges before storing or keep it whole as is.

 You can also freeze leftovers in an airtight container for a one month – it’ll be the gift that keeps on giving!
 To avoid needing a hand saw to hack a piece off, I recommend slicing before freezing (kidding on the first part, but not the second).

-Small handful offresh herbs e.g. parsley, chives, basil, finely sliced or chopped
+Small handful offresh herbs e.g. parsley, chives or basil, finely sliced

 1cupcheddar cheese, grated

 1cupalmond meal, self-raising flour or gluten-free self-raising flour